Total labs

 30,000 sq ft

-Set to open in 2026, OMX will offer the much-needed lab space needed to scale growing Deep Tech companies — and it will do so within the supportive, well-connected ecosystem built by Science Creates.
+Set to open in 2026, OMX will offer the much-needed lab space in Bristol that scaling Deep Tech companies often struggle to find — and it will do so within the supportive, well-connected ecosystem built by Science Creates.

 Join our community of scientific entrepreneurs developing technologies that include groundbreaking cancer treatments, enhanced battery technologies and seaweed-based biomaterials.